 Sensitivity assessment.
-The following sensitivity assessment relies on expert judgement, utilising evidence of species traits and distribution and therefore confidence has been assessed as low.
 Resistance is 'High' as no significant negative effects are identified and potential benefits from increased food resources may occur.
 Resilience is also 'High' as no recovery is required under the likely impacts.
-Sensitivity of the biotope is, therefore, assessed as 'Not Sensitive'.
+The sensitivity of the biotope is, therefore, assessed as 'Not Sensitive'.
+The sensitivity assessment relies on expert judgement, utilising evidence of species traits and distribution and, therefore, confidence has been assessed as 'Low'.

-Smothering and siltation High rate changes (light) Q: High
+Smothering and siltation High rate changes (light)